 The /MYSQL identifier (required) and its corresponding text string specify the path and filename of MySQL connection inputs file, which specifies the required data to connect to the appropriate version of MySQL.
-The user can add comments at any point in this input file by placing the asterisk symbol (\) in the first column.
+The user can add comments at any point in this input file by placing the asterisk symbol () in the first column.
 The only required line is the data identifier "Port Number", followed by the equals symbol (=) and the port number for the MySQL connection.
 Using a similar format, the user may also include the data identifiers "Username" and "Password", with each data identifier on a separate line.
 Figure 92 shows a sample MySQL connection inputs file.

-\ Comments can be added by placing \ in first column. \ Format of input file is fixed, with "Port Number = " followed by the MySQL port number, separated by any combination of tabs and/or spaces. \ Format of input file is fixed, with "Username = " followed by the MySQL username, separated by any combination of tabs and/or spaces. \ If no username is required for MySQL, the text "none" (capital or lowercase letters) should be used. \ Format of input file is fixed, with "Password = " followed by the MySQL password, separated by any combination of tabs and/or spaces. \ If no username is required for MySQL, the text "none" (capital or lowercase letters) should be used. \ Format of input file is fixed, with "Password = " followed by the MySQL password, separated by any combination of tabs and/or spaces. \ If no password is required for MySQL, the text "none" (capital or lowercase letters) should be used. \ "Port Number", "Username", "Password" text can be any combination of capital or lowercase letters.
-Port Number = 3307 Username = moves Password = moves
+Format of input file is fixed, with "Port Number = " followed by the MySQL port number, separated by any combination of tabs and/or spaces.

+Format of input file is fixed, with "Username = " followed by the MySQL username, separated by any

+If no username is required for MySQL, the text "none" (capital or lowercase letters) should be used.

+Format of input file is fixed, with "Password = " followed by the MySQL password, separated by any

+If no password is required for MySQL, the text "none" (capital or lowercase letters) should be used.

+"Port Number", "Username", "Password" text can be any combination of capital or lowercase letters.

+Password = moves '''